NASA-AMMOS/AIT-Core/doc/source/contribute.rst

 Coding Style
 ------------

-BLISS makes a best-effort attempt at sticking with PEP-8 conventions.
+AIT makes a best-effort attempt at sticking with PEP-8 conventions.

 Mailing Lists
 -------------

-The BLISS mailings lists are a good way to get in contact with people working on the project.
-If you need help with something on the project feel free to send an email to the BLISS team at **bliss.support@jpl.nasa.gov**.
+The AIT mailings lists are a good way to get in contact with people working on the project.
+If you need help with something on the project feel free to send an email to the AIT team at **bliss.support@jpl.nasa.gov**.

 Slack Channels
 --------------

-BLISS has three channels on the JPL team Slack.
-Generic BLISS conversations happen on **#bliss**, development conversations happen on **#bliss-development**, and user support conversations happen on **#bliss-support**.
+AIT has three channels on the JPL team Slack.
+Generic AIT conversations happen on **#bliss**, development conversations happen on **#bliss-development**, and user support conversations happen on **#bliss-support**.